UrNas/nextjs-chatGPT/README.md

 ---

-# ChatGpt queistions
+# ChatGPT Questions

-1- what is the main components for todos web app created with Next.js and Tailwind Css 2- create a Todo component and style it by tailwind css ?
+1. what is the main component to create todos web app using Next.js and tailwind css ?
+2. create Todo component and add complete button and delete button to it and style it with tailwind css ?
-3- create TodoList component ?
+3. create TodoList component and onComplete and onDelete to it and style it with tailwind css ?
+4. write an example for onComplete and onDelete functions ?